tomeshnet/design/README.md

 Toronto Mesh website code should be directed towards the [tomesh.net](https://github.com/tomeshnet/tomesh.net) repository.

-For assets intended to be used by others an open format should be included alongside the original format if possible, this is not a hard rule although it is a hard suggestion and depending on the content and its intended use open formats may be required when submitting new graphics.
+For assets intended to be used by others, an open format should be included alongside the original format if possible.
+This is not a hard rule although it is a hard suggestion and depending on the content and its intended use open formats *may* be required when submitting new graphics.
 For vectors intended for use by others a high quality bitmap should ideally be included.

+Fonts must be open source and/or free to redistribute according to their license.
+Fonts should ideally be submitted in OTF format however if only TTF is available so be it.

 ## Organization